 Due to quality education provided in Delhi govt schools, 1,141 students cleared JEE, NEET: Kejriwal

-New Delhi: Due to the quality education provided in Delhi government schools, 1,141 students have cleared JEE and NEET exams, Chief Minister Arvind Kejriwal on Friday.
-Kejriwal was speaking at an event organised to felicitate toppers of the Joint Entrance Examination (JEE) and the National Eligibility Entrance Test (NEET) at Thyagaraj Stadium here.
+New Delhi: Due to quality education provided in Delhi government schools, 1,141 students have cleared JEE and NEET examinations, Chief Minister Arvind Kejriwal said on Friday.
+He was addressing an event organised to felicitate toppers of the Joint Entrance Examination (JEE) and the National Eligibility Entrance Test (NEET) at the Thyagaraj Stadium here.

-Felicitating the students, Kejriwal said 18 crore children study in government schools across the country and most of them are in a poor states.
+Kejriwal said 18 crore children study in government schools across the country and most of these schools are in poor state.
 "These government schools can be improved the way we did it in Delhi.
-We provided quality education to students and because of that 1,141 students of our government schools cleared JEE and NEET exams," he said.
+We provided quality education to students, and because of that, 1,141 students of our government schools cleared JEE and NEET exams," he said.